alluloalnassar-ship-it/Social_media_intelligence_MOI_Group2/README.md

 	•	Class imbalance handled during training
 	•	LoRA adapters used for efficient fine-tuning
 	•	Predictions generated for real Twitter data.
+    • Auxiliary files (prompt template, bad words list, and evaluation reports) are included to support Qwen inference and evaluation.

 ## Evaluation
 	•	Models evaluated using accuracy, precision, recall, and F1-score.